aliyun/terraform-provider-alicloud/website/docs/r/service_mesh_service_mesh.html.markdown

 ### `mesh_config-control_plane_log`

 The control_plane_log supports the following:
-* `enabled` - (Optional, ForceNew) Whether to enable control plane log collection.
+* `enabled` - (Optional, ForceNew, Computed) Whether to enable control plane log collection.
 Value:
   -'true': enables control plane log collection.
   -'false': does not enable control plane log collection.
-* `project` - (Optional, ForceNew) The name of the SLS Project to which the control plane logs are collected.
+* `project` - (Optional, ForceNew, Computed) The name of the SLS Project to which the control plane logs are collected.

 ### `mesh_config-kiali`